-Our Rainwater Harvesting division offers a unique selection of surface and underground tanks, pre-filters, pumps, controls, post-treatment technology, backup integration systems, and other engineered rainwater harvesting products.
-We are experts in storage technology, pump engineering, and filter design and can provide complete technical support and one-stop product sourcing for projects of any size.
+Our Rainwater Harvesting division offers a unique selection of tanks, filters, pumps, controls, sterilizers, backup integration systems, and other engineered rainwater harvesting products.
+We are experts in storage technology, pump engineering, and filter design and can provide complete technical support and one-stop product sourcing for projects of any size, anywhere in the world.